Cuanto Es 5ft En Metros

 • Q: Is the conversion factor always exactly 0.3048?

 A: The conversion factor is officially defined as 0.3048 meters per foot.
-On the flip side, depending on the level of precision needed and the context of the conversion, slight variations might exist in certain calculations.
+That said, depending on the level of precision needed and the context of the conversion, slight variations might exist in certain calculations.

 • Q: How do I convert from meters to feet?